Social and Cultural Analysis (2022 - 2024)

 - Advanced Research Seminar (SCA-UA 90)

-Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Social and Cultural Analysis.
-Students must take one of the following introductory courses: Social and Cultural Analysis 101 (SCA-UA 101) or Concepts in Social and Cultural Analysis (SCA-UA 1), plus four designated Social and Cultural Analysis electives, two of which must be taught by SCA faculty.
+Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in social and cultural analysis.
+Students must take Social and Cultural Analysis 101 (SCA-UA 101), plus four designated social and cultural analysis electives taught by SCA faculty.
 One language course can count as an elective if taught by SCA faculty.

 Language and Linguistic Competency